 Began in 1970.
-Products are based on US Decennial Census and American Community Survey (ACS) data.
+Products are based on U.S. Decennial Census and American Community Survey (ACS) data.
 CTPP data release corresponds with some American Community Survey (ACS) packages.
-The most current is based on 2006 – 2008 ACS.
+The most current is based on 2012-2016 ACS.

-State Departments of Transportation contribute to a pooled fund at American Association of State Highway and Transportation Officials, Federal Highway Administration is a partner to the project.
+State Departments of Transportation contribute to a technical service program at American Association of State Highway and Transportation Officials, Federal Highway Administration is a partner to the project.

 The current CTPP is a custom tabulation of the American Community Survey (ACS).
 From 1970 to 2000, the CTPP and its predecessor, the Urban Transportation Planning Package (UTPP), used data from the Decennial Census long form.
 Because the Census Bureau has replaced the Census long form with the ACS, the current CTPP is based on ACS.
 In late 2006 the American Association of State Highway and Transportation Officials (AASHTO) committed to a new multi-year Census Transportation Planning Products (CTPP) consolidated purchase.
-Tabulation of 3 year ACS data is limited to areas with a population of 20,000 or more residents.
+The program was renewed in 2013 and in 2020.
+Current funding is through 2024.

 Cross-sectional.
 Multi-stage, stratified sampling for a nationally representative sample.
 Learn more about the sampling design.

 Data are collected through the American Community Survey, using the same sampling methods and sample.

 |Number of workers in household (excluding home-based workers)|

 |Usual mode of travel between home and work (e.g., walk, cycle, public transportation, drive)|

 Data based on the 2012-2016 American Community Survey (ACS) forthcoming.